Kiguli/TRUST/README.md

 ```

 ### View the tool
-Finally, you can now access the tool by navigating to `http://127.0.0.1:5000` in your web browser.
+Finally, you can now access the locally installed tool by navigating to `http://127.0.0.1:5000` in your web browser.

 # Examples